 We follow the Diocesan vision for education and see our role as developing our schools as Christian communities centred around a common Christian vision for education.
-We are beginning a new project this year, working closely with Margaret House, a local residential home and aim to bring our communities closer together through joint work in different areas.
+We work closely with Margaret House, a local residential home and aim to bring our communities closer together through joint work in different areas.

 Our Federation Values

 We want a federation where our children are kind, tolerant, empathetic and charitable.
 They are sensitive to others and work towards positive outcomes.
 They respect all of God’s creation and enjoy their Christian faith.
 Children learn that the Christian faith is a worldwide community made up of different cultures and ethnicities.
 They will learn to develop the vocabulary and understanding of the Christian faith and identify with Christian values.